 - Dry them by exposing them to sunlight.

 - You can also use the rhizomes fresh in salad dressing or to make pickles.

 When the rhizomes are dry, grind them and store your homemade organic fresh turmeric powder in an airtight container.

 Turmeric Uses and Benefits

-One thing you did not know and surprise you is the addition of pepper in a diet as it contains piperine helps in the absorption of turmeric.
-Especially the black pepper, it can tenfold the benefits of this superfood.
+One thing you did not know and surprise you is the addition of pepper to a diet, as it contains piperine that helps in the absorption of turmeric.
+Especially black pepper, which can multiply the benefits of this superfood.